fantostisch/py-udp-broadcast-forward/README.md

 Even if there is a TCP/IP connection between both LANs, the game's broadcasts to discover "LAN games" will not reach the other subnet.

-So this script sniffs the traffic on the server and reacts on specific ports to re-write the destination IP-address to the given host and re-sends it.
+This script sniffs the traffic on the device running the game server and resents broadcast messages on specific ports to specific IP Addresses.

-All other fields remain unaltered.

 # Installation